Whizbuzz Books passes 3,000 promoted books.

 It stayed that way for only a short time, though.
 After a few months, more authors asked if they could add their titles.

-As that move required spending money on site development and hosting, the need to charge for book promotion became necessary.
+As that move required spending money on on-site development and hosting, the need to charge for book promotion became necessary.

 Back at that time, however, free was the expected price for any book promotion, so the prospects for the site to break even were hardly optimistic.

-But slowly, a steady stream of authors started using Whizbuzz as part of their book marketing; realising the benefit of paying a little for long-term book promotion.
+But slowly, a steady stream of authors started using Whizbuzz as part of their book marketing, realizing the benefit of paying a little for long-term book promotion.

 While the site lost money for the first two years, it finally managed to break even in its third year and has kept its head above water ever since.

-Whizbuzz Books now has well over 1,000 titles on its site and around 800 authors listed on its author page.
+Whizbuzz Books now has 3,000 titles on its site and around 2,500 authors listed on its author page.

-With nearly 160,000 people following Whizbuzz Books on Twitter, 2,800 Likes for its Facebook Page and organic traffic to the site still growing, Whizbuzz has established itself with both readers and writers alike.
+Organic search traffic to the site is still growing by the day.
+Whizbuzz has established itself with both readers and writers alike.